k3rs3d/ringfairy/README.md

 ## 🔬 Features

 - Highly optimized
+- Auto-detect webring links on sites
 - Fully customizable via templates
 - Choice of command-line interface or config file
-- Remote config file support
+- Remote config file support too
 - Shuffle option
 - HTML minification
-- RSS linking
 - Auto-link website owner contact info
 - Catches duplicate entries
 - Detailed logging

 ## 🔎 Webrings

-Currently, as far as I know, the only webring using `ringfairy` is [Ghostring](https://ghostring.neocities.org).
+As far as I know, the only webring using `ringfairy` is [Ghostring](https://ghostring.neocities.org).

 If you decide to launch your own webring with this tool, let me know and I'll list it here! :)